dcefram/blog/content/posts/a-dark-alley.md

 This feeling is at odds with everything else.
 I’ve been helping, or trying my best to help others.
 Strangers, people I never knew before.
 I got involved in [unicef](https://www.unicef.org/) and [sos](https://www.sosphilippines.org/) for almost a decade straight now, and yet, I can’t even help my own kin.

 Do I stop helping others because I cannot even help my own blood?

+I wanted to insert some positive note here, or a self-deprecating joke to lighten up the mood, pero wala e, nagugulumihanan na nalulungkot na nanlulumo na di ko alam how to describe this feeling anymore.

 ### No conclusion